British Empire: Legacy

-During the colonial era, emphasis was given to study of the classical Greco-Roman heritage and their experience with empire, aiming to parse how that heritage could be applied to improve the future of the colonies.
-American hegemony, which throughout its early rise had challenged British claims of being the "New Rome", became the successor to British dominance in the mid-20th century; the two countries' historical ties and wartime collaboration supported a peaceful handoff of power after World War II.
-As for the United Kingdom itself, British views of the former Empire are more positive than is the case with other post-imperial nations; discourse around the former Empire has continued to impact the nation's present-day understanding of itself, as seen in the debate leading up to its decision to leave the European Union in 2016.
+During the colonial era, education systems emphasised the study of the classical Greco-Roman heritage and of the resultant experience with empire, aiming to parse how to apply that heritage to improve the future of Britain's colonies.
+The hegemony of the United States, a country which throughout its early rise had challenged British claims to represent the "New Rome", became the successor to British global dominance in the mid-20th century; the two countries' historical ties and wartime collaboration eased a peaceful handoff of power after World War II.
+As for the United Kingdom itself, British views of the former Empire appear more positive than those in other post-imperial nations; discourse around the former Empire has continued to impact Britons' present-day understanding of themselves, as seen in the debate leading up to its decision to leave the European Union in 2016.
+Empire shaped habits, mentality, psychology, attitudes and ethnic makeup in post-Empire Britain.

-Decades, and in some cases centuries, of British rule and emigration have left their mark on the independent nations that rose from the British Empire.
-The empire established the use of the English language in regions around the world.
-Today it is the primary language of up to 460 million people and is spoken by about 1.5 billion as a first, second or foreign language.
-It has also significantly influenced other languages.
-Individual and team sports developed in Britain, particularly football, cricket, lawn tennis, and golf were exported.
-Some sports were also invented or standardised in the former colonies, such as badminton, polo, and snooker in India (see also: Sport in British India).
-British missionaries who travelled around the globe often in advance of soldiers and civil servants spread Protestantism (including Anglicanism) to all continents.
+Decades, and in some cases centuries, of British rule and migration have left their mark on independent countries that arose from the British Empire.
+The empire fostered the use of the English language in regions around the world.
+As of 2008 English is the primary language of up to 460 million people and is spoken by about 1.5 billion as a first, second or foreign language.
+English has also significantly influenced other languages.
+The British exported individual and team sports developed in Britain, particularly football, cricket, lawn tennis, and golf.
+Some sports were also invented or standardised in the former colonies, such as badminton, polo, and snooker in India (Note: See also Sport in British India) British missionaries who travelled around the globe – often in advance of soldiers and civil servants – spread Protestantism (including Anglicanism) to all continents.
 The British Empire provided refuge for religiously persecuted continental Europeans for hundreds of years.
-British educational institutions also remain popular in the present day, in part due to the importance of the English language and similarity of British curriculums to those in the former colonies.
+British educational institutions remain popular in the present day, in part due to the importance of the English language and to the similarity of British curricula to those in the former colonies.

-Cricket being played in South Asia, where it is popular.
-Sports developed in Britain or the former empire continue to be viewed and played.
+Cricket has become popular in South Asia.
+Several sports developed in Britain or in the former empire continue to flourish.